sudz123/Optimizer/README.md

 - [Features](Features) has information about current features as well as features required. **New Contributors head here!**

 ## How to get this working?
-**Currently there is no support for Windows.** For MAC/ Linux users :
+For MAC/ Linux users :
 - Fork and then clone this repository from your fork
 - Install `Eigen` if you haven't already.
 Follow the instructions given [here](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)
   - Once you have downloaded the zip file from the link, extract it